 The Dangers of Drinking and Swimming Cold Water

-By all means, the best prevention is to take all necessary measures to prevent capsizing your boat or falling into cold water in any case.
+By all means, the best prevention is to take all necessary measures to prevent capsizing your boat or falling into cold water.
 If you do fall into or must enter cold water:

-• When your breathing is controlled, do the most important functions first before losing capability (10–15 minutes after immersion).
+• When breathing is controlled, do the most important functions before losing capability (10–15 minutes after immersion).

-• If you were not wearing a PFD when you entered the water, look to check whether one is floating around you and put it on right away.
+• If you were not wearing a PFD when you entered the water, check whether one is floating around you and put it on immediately.
 Try not to take your clothes off except if necessary.
 A layer of water caught inside your clothing will help insulate or protect you.

 • Concentrate on finding and getting everybody out of the water rapidly before you lose full use of your hands, arms, and legs.
-Attempt to reboard your boat, regardless of whether it is overturned or whatever else that is floating.
-Get however much of your body out of the water as much as possible.
+Attempt to reboard your boat, regardless of whether it is overturned or whatever else is floating.
+Get as much of your body out of the water as possible.
 Even though you may feel colder out in the water, the pace of heat loss will be slower than if immersed in water.

 • Be alert at all times to signal rescuers.